ryanlao67/google-cloud-a3/README.md

 ```
 # Create a new unique bucket in same location as the GKE cluster
-gsutil mb -l asia-northeast1 gs://<yourLdap>-nemo
+gsutil mb -l asia-northeast1 gs://<GCS_BUCKET>-nemo
 ```

-Update the value for `gcsBucketForDataCataPath: <yourLdap-nemo>` within `nemo-on-k8s/helm-context/values.yaml` with the name of your bucket above.
+Update the value for `gcsBucketForDataCataPath: <GCS_BUCKET-nemo>` within `nemo-on-k8s/helm-context/values.yaml` with the name of your bucket above.

 ## Step 3: Deploy your training job to GKE
 `skip this step if using self-built K8s cluster`